Getting a 650 Credit Score Mortgage can seem like a daunting task.

 Q: Should You Get A First-Time Homeowner Mortgage?

 If you are buying a home for the first time, it is essential to talk to your lender about first-time homeowner mortgages.
 These loans are designed for people who may not have a lot of money saved for a down payment.
 They are also helpful for people who have financial problems, such as poor credit, high debt amounts, or income changes.

 Typically, these mortgages will vary on a case-by-case basis.
-As a result, it is hard to give an idea of what kind of interest rates and down payments are you likely to require.
-However, it is common for people who are buying a home for the first time to be limited to lower-priced homes.
+As a result, it is hard to decide what kind of interest rates and down payments you are likely to require.
+However, it is common for people who buy a home for the first time to be limited to lower-priced homes.
 This limitation helps protect both the lender and the buyer by avoiding foreclosures.

 Q: What are Escrow Programs?